Resources: Zooniverse: AI4Mars

 Although all the examples you’ve seen above show patches of terrain that take up the whole image, more often the images you see will be a mix of terrain types.
 Mark each type of terrain you see in an image as shown below before clicking ‘Done’.
 Note how in the last two images, some portions of the image have been left blank.
 If you are unsure of the classification of part of an image (or of an entire image), this is totally fine, just mark what you can (if anything) and click ‘Done’ and move on.

 Here are some main ideas to keep in mind while classifying.
 We’ll discuss the bullet points not introduced yet in more detail further below:

-- Block out the bedrock, float rock(s), sand, pebbles, and hill/peaks (and veins, if any) you see in each image
+- Block out the sand, soil, and bedrock you see in each image

 - Don’t overlap your blocks